medusajs/medusa/docs/content/add-plugins/contentful/customize-contentful.md

 ### Test Rich Text in Page Content

-To test this out, run your Medusa server by running this command in its directory:
+To test this out, run your Medusa backend by running this command in its directory:

 ```bash
 npm run start